HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Snow White's Apple now kills survivors at the Campfire
   * Plague Doctor now changes its appearance based on the number of times it has healed cards (change persists even if you reset mid-battle)
   * Piercing ability now has different behaviour when possessed by Staff Apostle
+  * Added placeholder text for when all 3 Magical Girls are on the same side of the board
   * Updated Nameless Fetus's sprites
   * Updated WhiteNight's sprite and emission
   * Mirror of Adjustment now uses the default stat layout